DGAP-Public Voting Rights: Nordex SE (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: Nordex SE Nordex SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: Nordex SE Correction of a release from 03.01.2017, 10:56 CET/CEST - Nordex SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.